davidblewett/hypothesis_ledger/README.rst

 We’re going to be keeping track of financial transactions between different parties — people and organisations.

+This package targets Python 3.6, and makes use of type annotations.

 * Free software: BSD license